frequency-chain/docs/pages/Networks/RunningCollators.md

 # Running a Collator

-### Collator details are currently under development — more details will be released soon regarding instructions and implementation details.
+### Collator details are currently under development.
+More details will be released soon regarding instructions and implementation details.

-Collator operators will have to meet technical and financial requirements to be able to serve as a candidate chosen to form the next block.
+Collator operators will need to meet technical and financial requirements to serve as a candidate chosen to form the next block.

 Collator nodes require sufficient hardware and bandwidth to service the network within the necessary block time.
 If a Collator lags or drops offline for more than the minimum time, they will be kicked out of the Collator candidate pool.